paradigmxyz/reth/book/README.md

 ### Sections

 **[Getting Started]()**

-To get started with Foundry, install Foundry and set up your first project.
+To get started with Reth, install, configure and sync your node.

 **[A Tour Of Reth]()**